Copper Intrauterine Device (IUD)

 WHAT ARE THE ADVANTAGES OF A COPPER IUD?

-- It is a highly effective contraceptive (99.5%)
+• It is a highly effective contraceptive (99.5%)

-- It does not require any day-to-day action on your part.
+• It does not require any day-to-day action on your part

 WHAT ARE THE DISADVANTAGES OF A COPPER IUD?

-- The insertion procedure can be uncomfortable.
+- • The insertion procedure can be uncomfortable

-WHO CAN USE COPPER IUD?
+WHO CANNOT USE COPPER IUD?

 - Periods may become heavier, longer, and more painful with the copper IUD.
-This is manageable for most people, but can be a problem if your periods are already heavy and painful.
+This is manageable for most people but can be a problem if your periods are already heavy and painful.

 - Infection: There is a small risk of infection at the time of insertion (about 1 in 500).

-HOW IS AN IUD INSERTED?
+HOW IS ACOPPER IUD INSERTED?

-HOW IS AN IUD REMOVED?
+HOW IS A COPPER IUD REMOVED?

-WHERE CAN I HAVE AN IUD INSERTION?
+WHERE CAN I HAVE A COPPER IUD INSERTION?

 WHAT HAPPENS WHEN I HAVE A COPPER IUD INSERTED AT SHFPACT?